 Phytoplankton, microscopic plant-like organisms that use sunlight for photosynthesis, are the basis of the marine food chain.
 In addition to sunlight and macronutrients like nitrate and silicate, phytoplankton metabolism requires trace elements to function properly.
 Thus, primary production can be limited by trace elements in vast areas of the ocean because their small concentrations are unable to meet the biological demand.

-We ask fundamental questions in the Buck Lab.
+We ask fundamental questions about marine trace element chemistry.
 What are the sources and sinks of trace elements?
 What are the input and removal rates?
 We collect samples from around the world and characterize the chemistry of seawater, precipitation, groundwater, marine particles, and aerosol particles.

 Dr. Chris Marsay is a researcher with a long record of experience in the field and laboratory.
-Work in the Buck Lab took him to the North Pole in Fall 2015.
-He has led two papers describing Arctic aerosols and melt ponds.
+Our work with the US GEOTRACES program took him to the North Pole in Fall 2015.
+Thus far, he has led two papers describing Arctic aerosols and melt ponds.

 In 2018, he completed the second leg of the GEOTRACES GP15 section from Hawaii to Tahiti.

 Devon Umstead joined the group in Fall 2019 as a Masters student.
-He has been analyzing aerosol samples from the North Pacific to learn how aerosol fractional solubility may be linked to presence of acidic compounds in the atmosphere.
-Devon presented preliminary results at the 2020 Southeastern Biogeochemistry Symposium.
-He will spend Fall 2020 in Athens to complete coursework in scientific diving and advanced chemical analysis techniques.
+He has been analyzing aerosol samples from the North Pacific to learn how aerosol fractional solubility may be linked to the presence of acidic compounds in the atmosphere.
+Devon presented preliminary results at the 2020 Southeastern Biogeochemistry Symposium and is preparing a more comprehensive presentation for the 2022 Ocean Sciences Meeting.

 Charlotte Kollman came to SkIO as a new PhD student in Fall 2020.
-She is co-advised with Dr. Dan Ohnemus and will work on the Hawaii Aerosol Time Series project.
+She is working on the Hawaii Aerosol Time Series project.

 Current Research Projects